phalcon/documentation/docs/db-models-cache.md

 $customer = $invoice->getRelated('customer');
 ```

-The above call the same `findFirst` method in the background.
+The above calls call the same `findFirst` method in the background.
 Additionally, we could replace the `findFirst()` method in the `Invoices` model and implement the cache that is most appropriate for our application needs:

 ```php
 <?php